pryv/dev-site/source/customer-resources/ssl-certificate.md

 This document describes how to generate a wildcard SSL certificate using [Let's Encrypt](https://letsencrypt.org/) and Pryv.io's DNS.

 The prerequisites for this are that you have [obtained a domain name](/customer-resources/pryv.io-setup/#obtain-a-domain-name) and [installed the Pryv.io platform](/customer-resources/pryv.io-setup/#set-the-platform-parameters).
+If you are using an infrastructure with appliances that perform the SSL termination, you can simply adapt the NGINX configuration files to listen on port 80 and not perform encryption.

 ## Certbot Installation